emqx/emqx-docs/en_US/modules/mnesia_authentication.md

-# Builtin database authentication/ACL
+# Internal Database

-Builtin database authentication uses EMQX builtin Mnesia database to store the client's Clientid/Username and password, and supports management of authentication data through HTTP API.
+Built-in database authentication uses EMQX built-in Mnesia database to store the client's Clientid/Username and password, and supports management of authentication data through HTTP API.

-The builtin database authentication does not rely on external data sources and is simple and lightweight enough to use.
+The built-in database authentication does not rely on external data sources and is simple and lightweight enough to use.

 ## Create module